dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

 $app->route('/contact[/{action}]', [ContactController::class], ['GET', 'POST'], 'contact');
 ```

 At this point, it should be possible to access the `/contact` and `/contact/thank-you` pages.
-But we do not return a ResponseInterface yet, in which case you should get an error, if you defined the methods as above, with return types(as of PHP 7.1).
+But we do not return a ResponseInterface yet, therefore you should get an error if you defined the methods as above, with return types (as of PHP 7.1).
 Lets solve this right now.

-We know we'll have 2 templates, one for the contact form and one for the thank you page.
+We have 2 templates, one for the contact form and one for the thank-you page.
 Lets create them, even if we don't include any content yet.
-Because we work in the App module, create the templates in the `/templates` folder of this module.
-You can create a new folder inside, or use one of the existing folders as appropriate.
-We'll define the templates in the `/temlates/app` folder, so when referring to the template, you must prefix it with the `app` namespace, as `app::template_name`.
+Because we work in the App module, create the templates in the `/templates` folder in this module.
+You can create a new folder inside, or use one of the existing folders as you see appropriate.
+We'll define the templates in the `/templates/app` folder, so when referring to the template, you must prefix it with the `app` namespace, as `app::template_name`.

 ##### contact.html.twig
 ```html